IwanJensen/Self-avoiding-walks-and-polygons/README.md

 sqsaw_RG.ser    Radius of gyration of SAW sqsaw_MD.ser    Mean monomer distance of SAW

-sqsap.ser       Number of SAP
-sqsap_RG.ser    Radius of gyration of SAP
+sqsap_perim.ser   Number of SAP by perimeter sqsap_area.ser    Number of SAP by area sqsap_RG.ser      Radius of gyration of SAP